Alex-Muhscience/Alex-Muhscience/README.md

 > *"Driven to create secure, scalable, and innovative solutions for the African tech ecosystem"*

-I'm a **Computer Science student at Kisii University** with a passion for building impactful technology solutions.
+I'm a **Computer Science graduand at Kisii University** with a passion for building impactful technology solutions.
 As a **full-stack developer and cybersecurity enthusiast**, I've earned recognition including a **Top 5 spot in Mozilla's Responsible Computing Challenge (2025)** for my **Unified Threat Detection and Response System (UTDRS)**.

 <div align="left">